Australian National University

 The Australian National University (ANU) is a public research university and member of the Group of Eight, located in Canberra, the capital of Australia.
 Its main campus in Acton encompasses seven teaching and research colleges, in addition to several national academies and institutes.

-ANU is ranked as the top university in Australia and the Southern Hemisphere by the 2022 QS World University Rankings and second in Australia in the Times Higher Education rankings.
-Compared to other universities in the world, it is ranked 27th by the 2022 QS World University Rankings, and equal 54th by the 2022 Times Higher Education.
-In 2021, ANU is ranked 20th (1st in Australia) by the Global Employability University Ranking and Survey (GEURS).

 Established in 1946, ANU is the only university to have been created by the Parliament of Australia.
 It traces its origins to Canberra University College, which was established in 1929 and was integrated into ANU in 1960.
-ANU enrols 10,052 undergraduate and 10,840 postgraduate students and employs 3,753 staff.
+ANU enrols 13,329 undergraduate and 11,021 postgraduate students and employs 4,517 staff.
 The university's endowment stood at A$1.8 billion as of 2018.

 ANU counts six Nobel laureates and 49 Rhodes scholars among its faculty and alumni.
-The university has educated two prime ministers and more than a dozen current heads of government departments of Australia.
+The university has educated the incumbent Governor-General of Australia, two former prime ministers, and more than a dozen current heads of government departments of Australia.
 The latest releases of ANU's scholarly publications are held through ANU Press online.
+The entry requirements of many programmes are selective with high ATAR scores requirements.

 History

 Post-war origins

 Calls for the establishment of a national university in Australia began as early as 1900.
-After the location of the nation's capital, Canberra, was determined in 1908, land was set aside for the university at the foot of Black Mountain in the city designs by Walter Burley Griffin.
-Planning for the university was disrupted by World War II but resumed with the creation of the Department of Post-War Reconstruction in 1942, ultimately leading to the passage of the Australian National University Act 1946 by the Chifley Government on 1 August 1946.
+After the location of the nation's capital, Canberra, was determined in 1908, land was set aside for the ANU at the foot of Black Mountain in the city designs by Walter Burley Griffin.
+Establishment of the university was disrupted by World War II but resumed with the creation of the Department of Post-War Reconstruction in 1942, ultimately leading to the passage of the Australian National University Act 1946 by the Chifley government on 1 August 1946.